|

 the hotel that night was go to the cabinet to get my Dime and put

 it back with the rest of my pocket change.
+It was gone.
+The maid had stolen it.

 Naturally nothing can be done in that sort of situation.
 The hotel can